Effective Gaussian Management for High-fidelity Scene Reconstruction: Preliminaries

-\textbf{Neural Implicit Representations} NeRF is a pioneering method of neural implicit representation, and NeuS\cite{wang2021neus} combines the signed distance function (SDF) with NeRF by converting the SDF value to the alpha $ \alpha_{i} $ of the sample point $ \mathbf{x}_{i} $.
+NeRF \cite{mildenhall2021nerf} is a seminal neural implicit representation.
+Subsequent work \cite{wang2021neus} integrates a signed distance function (SDF) into the NeRF pipeline by converting the SDF values at sample points $\mathbf{x}_{i}$ into alpha weights $\alpha_{i}^{v} $: